delaramhosseini/BTree-Database/README.md

 # BTree-Database
-We aim to implement a relational database which work with the relation between tables
+We aim to implement a relational database that manages relationships between tables.